Focus for Survival 2020: Photographer of the Year Short-List

 Just six images have been selected from our short-list of 26 for the Focus for Survival Introducing Photographer of the Year 2020 award.
 The selection panel included patrons Levison Wood and Pip Stewart and professional photographers Paul Goldstein and Will Burrard-Lucas.
 Thank you to each of them for their time and expertise.

 Many congratulations to all the photographers.
-The results are here.
+The award winners in all categories have been published here.

 Leopard Spotting the Lions, Masai Mara, Kenya (January 2019)